blurdel/image-slider/README.md

 # image-slider
-An example of an html/javascript slideshow/carousel
+An example of an html/javascript image carousel with Prev/Next buttons